DuckDB + Parquet vs Snowflake: A Real Cost Comparison

 One factor that rarely gets discussed explicitly: Snowflake’s proprietary SQL dialect, internal file formats, and platform-specific features create real switching costs over time.
 The longer you’re on the platform and the more you use its native features, the harder it becomes to leave.

 Parquet files stored on S3 are readable by everything.
 If you decide to switch from DuckDB to Spark, or from Dagster to Airflow, your data goes with you.
 The lock-in is minimal by design.
+You can read a detailed breakdown of these switching costs in Vendor Lock-In: The Hidden Cost in Your Data Platform.

 For a company with 500+ GB, heavy concurrent usage, or no internal ops capacity: Snowflake is worth the cost.